-A positive reinforcer is usually perceived as something pleasant (attention, privileges, honors, social approval, free-time, freedom, grades, praise, tokens, trophy, food, candy, sticker, smile, star, getting being with friends, being in class, socailizing, learning, understanding ... ).
+A positive reinforcer is usually perceived as something pleasant (attention, privileges, honors, social approval, free-time, freedom, grades, praise, tokens, trophy, food, candy, sticker, smile, star, getting to be with friends, being in class, socializing, learning, understanding ... ).

 A reward is a gift, recognition, or something given for service, effort, or achievement.
 Rewards are often confused with positive reinforcers, which must increase behavior to actually be one.
 A reward causes students’ to participate or effort to achieve something, but does not require that any behavior be reinforced positively.
 In fact many rewards actually decrease the likelihood of a behavior being repeated.
-Effort to achieve the reward, but less desire to repeat the behavior.
-Or effort to receive a medal, then lack of effort afterward.
-Was it the medal or the effort in pursuit of personal achievement that was the reinforcer?
+For example, the offer of a reward can increase effort to achieve the reward, but after the reward is attained, their is less desire to repeat the behavior that won the award.
+Also it is possible that a person may already be reinforced by their personal pursuit of a goal for which a reward is being offered and compete to win the award.
+However, it can't be know it it was the medal or a personal pursuit of achievement that was the reinforcer?

 Punishment is a consequence of a behavior that weakens or decreases behavior when present (actual or imagined).
 Often retribution for a behavior.